 Growing fennel in your garden

 Fennel is one of the easiest vegetables to grow in the home garden.
-Even if you prefer to only have flowers and ornamentals, fennel makes a great statement with its foliage.
-Its ferny foliage is the nesting ground for butterflies especially swallowtail.
-Later in the season, its flowers attract many beneficial insect including butterflies.
+Fennel makes a grand statement with its foliage, even if you prefer only to grow flowers.
+Its ferny foliage is the nesting ground for butterflies, especially swallowtails.
+Later in the season, its flowers attract many beneficial insects, including butterflies.
 Keep the flowers on to harvest the seeds.
-You can add them to your rice for extra aroma, or make a soothing tea to relieve bloating or help you sleep.
+You can add them to your rice for extra aroma or make a soothing tea to relieve bloating or help you sleep.

 Fennel & Potato Soup